domkowald/tagrecommender/README.md

 ## Description
 The aim of this work is to provide the community with a simple to use, generic tag-recommender framework to evaluate novel tag-recommender algorithms with a set of well-known std.
 IR metrics such as MAP, MRR, P@k, R@k, F1@k and folksonomy datasets such as BibSonomy, CiteULike, LastFM or Delicious and to benchmark the developed approaches against state-of-the-art tag-recommender algorithms such as MP, MP_r, MP_u, MP_u,r, CF, APR, FR, GIRP, GIRPTM, etc.

+Furthermore, it contains algorithms to process datasets (e.g., p-core pruning, leave-one-out splitting and LDA topic creation).

-The software already contains two novel tag-recommender approaches based on cognitive science theory.
-The first one ([3Layers](http://www.christophtrattner.info/pubs/cikm2013.pdf)) uses category information and is based on the ALCOVE theory (Krutschke et al., 1992).
+The software already contains three novel tag-recommender approaches based on cognitive science theory.
+The first one ([3Layers](http://www.christophtrattner.info/pubs/cikm2013.pdf)) uses topic information and is based on the ALCOVE theory (Krutschke et al., 1992).
 The second one ([BLL+C](http://arxiv.org/pdf/1312.5111.pdf)) uses time information is based on the ACT-R theory (Anderson et al., 2004).
+The third one (3LT) is a combination of former two approaches and integrates the time component on the level of tags and topics.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.